allamand/katacoda-scenarios/orangecasskop/step3.md

 ## Deploy our Cassandra cluster demo

-With the following file, CassKop will start a 2 node Cassandra Cluster
+With the following file, CassKop will start a 1 node Cassandra Cluster in 1 dc/rack

 `k apply -f ~/cassandracluster-katacoda.yaml`{{execute}}